Moon landing

-A Moon landing is the arrival of a spacecraft on the surface of the Moon.
-This includes both crewed and robotic missions.
-The first human-made object to touch the Moon was the Soviet Union's Luna 2, on 13 September 1959.
+A Moon landing or lunar landing is the arrival of a spacecraft on the surface of the Moon, including both crewed and robotic missions.
+The first human-made object to touch the Moon was Luna 2 in 1959.

-The United States' Apollo 11 was the first crewed mission to land on the Moon, on 20 July 1969.
-There were six crewed U.S. landings between 1969 and 1972, and numerous uncrewed landings, with no soft landings happening between 22 August 1976 and 14 December 2013.

-The United States is the only country to have successfully conducted crewed missions to the Moon, with the last departing the lunar surface in December 1972.
-All soft landings took place on the near side of the Moon until 3 January 2019, when the Chinese Chang'e 4 spacecraft made the first landing on the far side of the Moon.
+In 1969, Apollo 11 was the first crewed mission to land on the Moon.
+There were six crewed landings between 1969 and 1972 and numerous uncrewed landings.
+All crewed missions to the Moon were conducted by the Apollo program, with the last departing the lunar surface in December 1972.
+After Luna 24 in 1976, there were no soft landings— landings without significant damage—on the Moon until Chang'e 3 in 2013.
+All soft landings took place on the near side of the Moon until January 2019, when Chang'e 4 made the first landing on the far side of the Moon.

 Uncrewed landings

+Government landings

+Six government space agencies, Interkosmos, NASA, CNSA, DOS, JAXA and ESA, have reached the Moon with uncrewed missions.
+The Soviet Union (Interkosmos), the United States (NASA), China (CNSA), India (ISRO), and Japan (JAXA) are the only five nations to have successfully achieved soft landings.

-After the unsuccessful attempt by Luna 1 to land on the Moon in 1959, the Soviet Union performed the first hard Moon landing – "hard" meaning the spacecraft intentionally crashes into the Moon – later that same year with the Luna 2 spacecraft, a feat the U.S. duplicated in 1962 with Ranger 4.
-Since then, twelve Soviet and U.S. spacecraft used braking rockets (retrorockets) to make soft landings and perform scientific operations on the lunar surface, between 1966 and 1976.
-In 1966, the USSR accomplished the first soft landings and took the first pictures from the lunar surface during the Luna 9 and Luna 13 missions.
-The U.S. followed with five uncrewed Surveyor soft landings.
+The Soviet Union performed the first hard Moon landing, in which the spacecraft intentionally crashed into the Moon at high speed, with the Luna 2 spacecraft in 1959, a feat the U.S. duplicated in 1962 with Ranger 4.

+Following their initial hard landings on the Moon, sixteen Soviet, U.S., Chinese and Indian spacecraft have used braking rockets (retrorockets) to make soft landings and perform scientific operations on the lunar surface.
+In 1966 the Soviet Union accomplished the first soft landings and took the first pictures from the lunar surface during the Luna 9 and Luna 13 missions.
+The U.S. followed with five Surveyor soft landings.
+China's ongoing Chang'e program has landed 4 times since 2013, achieving robotic soil sample return and the first landing on the far side of the Moon.
-The Soviet Union achieved the first uncrewed lunar soil sample return with the Luna 16 probe on 24 September 1970.
-This was followed by Luna 20 and Luna 24 in 1972 and 1976, respectively.
-Following the failure at launch in 1969 of the first Lunokhod, Luna E-8 No.201, the Luna 17 and Luna 21 were successful uncrewed lunar rover missions in 1970 and 1973.

-Many missions were failures at launch.
-In addition, several uncrewed landing missions achieved the Lunar surface but were unsuccessful, including: Luna 15, Luna 18, and Luna 23 all crashed on landing; and the U.S. Surveyor 4 lost all radio contact only moments before its landing.